Helping restore the native landscape for over 50 years

 Bee Culture touts itself as “the magazine of American beekeeping.”

-The Pollinator Partnership is a non-profit 501©3 organization– the largest organization in the world dedicated exclusively to the protection and promotion of pollinators and their ecosystems.
+The Pollinator Partnership is a non-profit 501c3 organization– the largest organization in the world dedicated exclusively to the protection and promotion of pollinators and their ecosystems.

 The Xerces Society for Invertebrate Conservation is a nonprofit organization that protects wildlife through the conservation of invertebrates and their habitat.

-The 2014 Farm Bill retains all of the pollinator conservation provisions of the 2008 Farm Bill and adds targeted support for the creation of honey bee habitat.
-The 2008 Farm Bill made pollinators and their habitat a priority for The U.S. Department of Agriculture (USDA).
-Most importantly, the 2008 Farm Bill authorized the Secretary of Agriculture to encourage “the development of habitat for native and managed pollinators; and the use of conservation practices that encourage native and managed pollinators” during administration of any conservation program.
+The 2018 Farm Bill continued to make pollinators and their habitat a priority for The U.S. Department of Agriculture (USDA).
+Most importantly, the Farm Bill authorizes the Secretary of Agriculture to encourage “the development of habitat for native and managed pollinators; and the use of conservation practices that encourage native and managed pollinators” during administration of any conservation program.
 Learn more about conservation agriculture programs and initiatives available to farmers through the USDA’s Natural Resources Conservation Service.